SoftCreatR/JSONPath/README.md

 Installation
 ---

-**PHP 7.2+**
+**PHP 7.1+**
 ```bash
 composer require softcreatr/jsonpath
 ```
-**PHP < 7.2**
+**PHP < 7.1**

-Support for PHP < 7.2 has been completely dropped.
-A legacy branch is maintained in the original repository in php-5.x and can be composer-installed as follows: `"flow/jsonpath": "dev-php-5.x"`
+Support for PHP < 7.1 has been dropped.
+However, legacy branches exist for PHP 5.6 and 7.0 and can be composer-installed as follows:

+* PHP 7.0: `"flow/jsonpath": "dev-php-70"`
+* PHP 5.6: `"flow/jsonpath": "dev-php-56"`

+🔻 Please note, that these legacy branches (based on JSONPath 0.6.2) are protected.
+There are no intentions to make any updates here.
+Please consider upgrading to PHP 7.2 or newer.

 JSONPath Examples
 ---